 Combat Performer (Ex)

 At 1st level, a performer gains the benefits of the Weapon Focus feat in one performance weapon of her choice, and can use her Charisma score in place of Intelligence as a prerequisite for combat feats.
 This counts as having the Weapon Focus feat in that weapon for the purpose of meeting feat prerequisites.
+This ability can be used with Finesse Training as well.

 At 5th level, a performer gains a +1 bonus on attack and damage rolls with performance weapons.
 While wielding such a weapon, she gains the benefit of the Improved Critical feat.
 These attack and damage bonuses increase by 1 for every 4 levels beyond 5th level (to a maximum of +4 at 17th level).

-This ability replaces fencer weapon training.
+This ability replaces fencer weapon training and modifies finesse training.

 A performer swaps some of her deeds for the following: